Project Directory Structure

 Manifest

-The local state of the project is stored in the manifest file .keboola/manifest.json.
+The local state of the project is stored in the .keboola/manifest.json file.
 It is not recommended to modify this file manually.

-• If true, environment variables KBC_PROJECT_ID and KBC_BRANCH_ID can be used to temporary override the target project and branch.
+• If true, allows environment variables KBC_PROJECT_ID and KBC_BRANCH_ID to temporary override the target project and branch without modifying the manifest.

-• See also the –allow-target-env option of the kbc sync init command.
+• For more information, see the –allow-target-env option in the kbc sync init command.

-• sortBy - name of the configuration property used for sorting (default id)
+• sortBy: Property name used for sorting configurations (default: id)

 • repositories (array):